chalvinwz/whatsapp-blur-chat-chrome-extension/README.md

-# Auto Blur Div Extension
+# Whatsapp Web Chat Blur

-This Chrome extension automatically applies a blur effect to elements with the role `"listitem"` on webpages.
 The blur effect disappears when hovering over the elements and reapplies when the cursor moves away.

 ## Features
 ✅ Automatically blurs targeted elements